 The Company's Board of Directors has approved a proposed amendment to the Omnibus Stock Plan ("Existing Plan") that would increase the number of shares reserved for issuance thereunder by 250,000 shares.
 The Amended and Restated Omnibus Stock Plan is referred to in this proposal as the Amended Plan.
 The purpose of the Amended Plan is to promote the interests of the Company and its shareholders by providing key personnel of the Company with an opportunity to acquire a proprietary interest in the Company and to reward them for achieving a high level of corporate performance, and thereby develop a stronger incentive to put forth maximum effort for the continued success and growth of the Company.
 In addition, the Amended Plan provides an opportunity to acquire a proprietary interest in the Company and aids in attracting and retaining key personnel of outstanding ability.
-The Amended Plan is also intended to provide nonemployee directors for their contribution to the Company, and to aid in attracting and retaining nonemployee directors.
+The Amended Plan is also intended to provide nonemployee directors with an opportunity to acquire a proprietary interest in the Company, to compensate nonemployee directors for their contribution to the Company, and to aid in attracting and retaining nonemployee directors.